Edited by John Leach

 Spay / neuter surgery can end up costing from $20 to an upwards of $800, depending on the vet clinic.
 The cost of spaying and neutering varies so much because many low-cost clinics provide the service for low-income homes.
 Popular chains, like Petsmart, have partnered with the ASPCA to offer low-cost spay and neuters for as low as $20.

 Unfortunately, pet parents who don’t qualify for spay/neuter clinics in their area might end up paying hundreds of dollars at their regular vet.
 In addition to the actual surgery, owners might have to also pay for the cost of pre-surgery blood work, anesthesia, and pain medication.
 The price depends on the age, breed, and location of the vet.

 The cost of neutering might cause pet parents to put off the surgery, which may lead to problems later in a dog’s life.
 Larger breeds, older dogs, and female dogs all typically cost more.
 The surgery also typically costs in areas with a higher cost of living.
 Dog owners looking to have the operation might not be able to afford a hefty vet bill out of pocket.

 The fear of an impending vet bill is why so many pet parents are turning to pet insurance policies to provide extra peace of mind.
 While most traditional insurers won’t cover sterilization under a normal accident and illness coverage plan, many great companies offer wellness plans.
 Wellness plan add-ons help pet parents pay for routine and preventative vet bills.

-If you’re looking for the perfect pet insurance policy or pet wellness plan for you and your pup, be sure to compare plans and policies on Insurify.
+If you’re looking for the perfect pet insurance policy or pet wellness plan for you and your pup, be sure to compare affordable pet insurance plans and policies on Insurify.
 Insurify’s pet insurance comparison tool makes it easy for you to find the best policy for your pet.

 Best Pet Insurance Companies That Cover Spaying and Neutering